-This overview is written for licensed clinics and healthcare professionals.
+This overview is written for licensed clinics and healthcare professionals who evaluate hair shedding, thinning, or patchy alopecia in younger patients.

 Key Takeaways